All Episodes

 Insurance companies will be fighting to get every single person signed up.

-New urgency since the president went ahead on his own executive orders, allowing Now, individuals to create associations where they, like corporations since 1994, are able to buy across state lines.
+All right, 25 till the top of the hour, new urgency since the president went ahead on his own executive orders allowing now individuals to create associations where they, like corporations since 1994, are able to buy across state lines.

-And the subsidies for Obamacare from the federal government also go away, so it doesn't cost the taxpayers a penny.
+And the subsidies for Obamacare from the federal government also go away so it doesn't cost the taxpayers a penny.

 Now, with that said, then you have, of course, Congress feeling a sense of urgency.

-Uh oh, Donald Trump is going to really give us a free market solution.
+Uh-oh, Donald Trump is going to really give us a free market solution.

 So you had a compromise being offered and negotiated between Lamar Alexander of Tennessee and Patty Murray of Washington, a big liberal, and authorizing payments for two years in exchange for granting the states greater flexibility to regulate health coverage under the ACA.